Hoyasumii/bee-movie/README.md

 No, I haven't.

 No, you haven't.
-And so here we have yet another example of bee culture casual
+And so here we have yet another example of bee culture casuall